Yanbo-Zhu/ComputerNetwork/62_Digital_Certificate/62_02_TLS_TRANSPORT_LAYER_SECURITY.md

 - Decrypt incoming messages with the secret key
 - Verify the integrity and authenticity of the messages

+## 3.3 TLS Record Protocol and TLS Handshake Protocol 怎么一起工作的

+The TLS Record Protocol and the TLS Handshake Protocol are key components of the Transport Layer Security (TLS) protocol.
+They work together to establish and maintain a secure communication channel between two endpoints.
+Here's an overview:

+How They Work Together
+    The TLS Handshake Protocol runs first to set up the encryption keys, protocols, and other parameters for secure communication.
+    Once the handshake is complete, the TLS Record Protocol takes over to encrypt and transport application data securely.

+Simplified Example of a TLS Handshake:
+1. **Client Hello**:
+    - The client sends a list of supported protocols and cryptographic algorithms.
+2. **Server Hello**:
+    - The server selects compatible options and provides its certificate for authentication.
+3. **Key Exchange**:
+    - Both parties exchange key material to generate a shared secret.
+4. **Finished**:
+    - Both sides confirm the handshake, and secure communication begins via the Record Protocol.

+---

+The **TLS Record Protocol** is responsible for securing and transporting data.
+It breaks the data into smaller units (records) and ensures that these records are securely delivered to the recipient.

+Responsibilities:
+1. **Fragmentation**:
+    - Divides data into manageable chunks (records).
+2. **Compression** (optional):
+    - Compresses data before transmission (rarely used in modern TLS implementations).
+3. **Integrity and Authenticity**:
+    - Adds a Message Authentication Code (MAC) to protect against tampering.
+4. **Encryption**:
+    - Encrypts the data using the algorithms agreed upon during the handshake phase.
+5. **Transmission**:
+    - Sends the encrypted data over the network.

+Data Flow:
+- Application Layer Data → Fragmentation → (Optional: Compression) → Add MAC → Encrypt → Transmit.

+---

+TLS Handshake Protocol

+The **TLS Handshake Protocol** is used to negotiate security parameters and establish a secure connection.
+It is a key step in the initialization of a TLS session.

+Responsibilities:
+1. **Protocol and Algorithm Negotiation**:
+    - Determines the TLS version (e.g., TLS 1.2, TLS 1.3) and cryptographic algorithms (e.g., AES, RSA).
+2. **Authentication**:
+    - Authenticates the server and optionally the client using certificates (X.509).
+3. **Key Exchange**:
+    - Establishes shared secret keys using techniques like Diffie-Hellman or RSA.
+4. **Session Establishment**:
+    - Completes the handshake by finalizing parameters and enabling encrypted communication.

 # 4 TLS RECORD PROTOCOL

+- As soon as possible, all traffic will be encrypted
+    - Depending on what mode is used (PSK or KE), starting mid handshake
+- Secrets exchanged are only part of traffic keys that are used to encrypt
+    - Other parts include hash over entire handshake
+- Key derivation functions (i.e. HKDF) is used to extend secrets to longer keys for protection
+- Keys (should be) updated periodically for various reasons

 ![](image/Pasted%20image%2020241201002527.png)